apache/airflow/docs/apache-airflow/howto/docker-compose/index.rst

 Running Airflow in Docker
 #########################

-This quick-start guide will allow you to quickly get Airflow up and running with :doc:`CeleryExecutor </core-concepts/executor/celery>` in Docker.
+This quick-start guide will allow you to quickly get Airflow up and running with the :doc:`CeleryExecutor <apache-airflow-providers-celery:celery_executor>` in Docker.

 .. caution::
     This procedure can be useful for learning and exploration.
 However, adapting it for use in real-world situations can be complicated.
 Making changes to this procedure will require specialized expertise in Docker & Docker Compose, and the Airflow community may not be able to help you.